-Ronald W. Wright, Ph.D., Professor (1997-2002; Fall 2010)
+Ronald W. Wright, Ph.D., Professor/Co-chair (1997-2002; Fall 2010)

-B.A., Mount Vernon Nazarene University
+B.A., Mount Vernon Nazarene University M.A., Fuller Theological Seminary Ph.D., Fuller Theological Seminary

 The mission of the Southern Nazarene University Department of Psychology and Counseling is to partner with the university and students for the sake of developing persons who embody compassion, patience, presence, curiosity, thoughtfulness, and imagination.
 As a university rooted in the Wesleyan theological tradition, we invite our students to live relationally, to embody service and social justice, to use empirically sound methods, and to reflect thoughtfully about self, others, and creation.